nitrictech/templates/golang-starter/README.md

 To run this project you'll need the [Nitric CLI](https://nitric.io/docs/installation) installed, then you can use the CLI commands to run, build or deploy the project.

 In one terminal

 ```bash
 nitric start
 ```

 In another terminal

 ```bash
 go run ./functions/hello
 ```

+## Debugging in VSCode

+Run the Debug Nitric App launch task.
+Ensure `nitric start` is running first.

+> Note: you will need to update the program path if you decide to change your project structure